alexrivadeneira/i2wd/week1/outline.md

 ### Changing perspective from web content consumer to producer
 * "Peek behind the curtain" with Chrome developer tools.
 Right click: "View Page Source"
-* Set up your first html file.
+* Set up your first HTML file.
 In Notepad, select File > Save As.
 Save your file as anything.html
 * Notice, this file isn't a text file anymore!
 Now it's a webpage file (HTML file)

 ### HTML Tags